mehulagg/gitlab/doc/development/logging.md

 FancyMultiLogger.info(message: "Information")
 ```

-This message will be logged by each logger registered in `FancyMultiLogger.loggers`.
+This message is logged by each logger registered in `FancyMultiLogger.loggers`.

 ### Passing a string or hash for logging